Bidders for Toshiba's Landis+Gyr narrows to two: sources

-LONDON/FRANKFURT The field of prospective bidders for Japanese conglomerate Toshiba Corp.'s (6502.T) Swiss-based smart meter group Landis+Gyr has narrowed to two, three banking sources said on Monday.
+LONDON/FRANKFURT (Reuters) - The field of prospective bidders for Japanese conglomerate Toshiba Corp.'s (6502.T) Swiss-based smart meter group Landis+Gyr has narrowed to two, three banking sources said on Monday.

 The two - Goldman Sachs Group Inc.'s (GS.N) private equity arm and Canada's Onex Corp (ONEX.TO) - are undertaking due diligence checks, the sources said.